You're invited to participate in Visakha Puja ceremony to commemorate the birth of the Buddha, his attainment of enlightenment, and his passing away.

-10:00AM – Food Offering to Monks, Morning Chanting, Share Meals
+10:00AM - Alms Offering to Buddhist Monks, Chanting and Share Meals

 Arizona Dhammaram Monastery is located at 14911 E. Chandler Heights